-Credit reports will reveal financial liabilities such as mortgages, credit cards, loans, etc. In addition, the report will provide the payment history, which gives an indication of the creditworthiness of the individual or company.
+Credit reports will reveal financial liabilities such as mortgages, credit cards, loans, etc. In addition, the report will provide the payment history, which indicates the individual or company’s creditworthiness.
 However, Private Investigators can’t legally access individual accounts.

 How Much Does an Asset Investigation Cost?

-If the firm is only running an online search through its many databases, it may charge a flat fee.
+If the firm only runs an online search through its many databases, it may charge a flat fee.
 Prices will likely vary between individual and business searches.
-Based on our research, costs range between $150 and $650 for these types of services.
+Our research shows that these services range between $150 and $650.

 Legal Guidelines and Considerations

 Private investigators can only access publicly available information through public records searches.
-Any investigation that a private investigator performs must be in compliance with the Fair Credit Reporting Act and the Gramm-Leach-Bliley Act.
+Any private investigator’s use of credit reporting information must comply with the Fair Credit Reporting Act and the Gramm-Leach-Bliley Act.

 Learn More About Asset Investigation

-How To Do Financial Asset Investigations: A Practical Guide for Private Investigators, Collections Personnel, and Asset Recovery Specialists – This book emphasizes the use of public records and online resources and correlating the data from different open sources.
-It is an excellent primer for private investigators, recovery specialists, and collection agents who need to learn how to uncover financial information.
+A Practical Guide for Private Investigators, Collections Personnel, and Asset Recovery Specialists – This book emphasizes using public records and online resources and correlating the data from different open sources.
+It is an excellent primer for private investigators, recovery specialists, and collection agents who must learn how to uncover financial information.
 The book includes checklists for typical asset investigations and has a helpful glossary.
-In addition, it explores how the dark web is used by criminals, especially in organized crime.
+In addition, it explores how the dark web (aka DarkNet) is used by criminals, especially in organized crime.